Trump Posts Twitter Tribute To Fallen French Police Officer To Push For U.S.-Mexico Border Wall

 — Washington Examiner (@dcexaminer) March 24, 2018

 Trump, who has been criticized for signing the $1.3 trillion spending bill, explained in his tweets that a huge portion of the amount will go to the U.S. military.
 According to CNBC, the Pentagon will gain $700 billion, including $144.3 billion for the procurement of military equipment, through the omnibus bill.
-The spending bill also allocates a portion of the border wall, which Trump has been pushing hard for even before he was sworn as president.
+The spending bill also allocates more than $1 billion for the building of the border wall, which Trump has been pushing hard for.
 He also took shots at the GOP saying the Democrats “abandoned” the recipients of the Deferred Action for Childhood Arrivals (DACA) program.

 Much can be done with the $1.6 Billion given to building and fixing the border wall.
 It is just a down payment.
 Work will start immediately.
 The rest of the money will come – and remember DACA, the Democrats abandoned you (but we will not)!